Indigenous peoples in Ecuador: Petroleum operations

 Unfortunately, the widest gap of income inequality in the world is in Latin America.
 The difference in economic division across ethnicities is a consequence of human capital and discrimination.
-It can be concluded through research that indigenous people in Ecuador are predisposed to live in poverty and be discriminated against.
-The percent of indigenous population in Ecuador that lives in poverty differs by 4.5 times that of the non-indigenous population.
+It can be concluded through research that Indigenous people in Ecuador are predisposed to live in poverty and be discriminated against.
+The percent of Indigenous population in Ecuador that lives in poverty differs by 4.5 times that of the non-Indigenous population.
 Education is one of the greatest factors for such economical inequality in the country.
-The lack of education for many indigenous people makes it difficult for the ethnic group to overcome such poverty.
-Unfortunately, the probability of indigenous people to stay in school is very low.
+The lack of education for many Indigenous people makes it difficult for the ethnic group to overcome such poverty.
+Unfortunately, the probability of Indigenous people to stay in school is very low.
 It is evident that there is an existing difference in education between the ethnic groups.
-The indigenous population only has an average of 4.5 years of formal education, while non-indigenous population’s average of years is 8.
+The Indigenous population only has an average of 4.5 years of formal education, while non-Indigenous population's average of years is 8.
 The minority group has a net secondary school enrollment rate of 14.0% and because of rural residence and work they have a much lower probability of staying in school.

 There is also a drastic social impact on Indigenous people mainly through exclusion.
-This racism raised the use of certain terminology such as “cholo” and “longo” which are threatening because they are not institutionalized to any official ethnic group.
+This racism raised the use of certain terminology such as "cholo" and "longo" which are threatening because they are not institutionalized to any official ethnic group.
 With such unhistorical and unstructured rise to the terminology, the terminology is more flexible when used and persistent.
 The paternalistic system of ethnic discrimination transitioned to a more democratization of racial relations.
-Although there are no more “hacienda’s” (working systems where Indians were exploited for labor) and Indians now have a right to vote, there is still an everyday discriminatory challenge.
-Indians often feel vulnerable and predisposed to physical and verbal attacks, which cause them to be more reserved and avoid contact with whites.
-An indigenous witness claimed he was told to leave a restaurant because “no Indians [were] admitted to [that] locale”.
-Racism can be seen such as travelling in public transportation, interactions in public spaces, and the yearning to be white from Indians.
+Although there are no more "haciendas" (working systems where Indigenous peoples were exploited for labor) and Amerindians now have a right to vote, there is still an everyday discriminatory challenge.
+Amerindians often feel vulnerable and predisposed to physical and verbal attacks, which cause them to be more reserved and avoid contact with whites.
+An Indigenous witness claimed he was told to leave a restaurant because "no Indians [were] admitted to [that] locale".
+Racism can be seen such as travelling in public transportation, interactions in public spaces, and the yearning to be white from Amerindians.